How to Prepare for TEF or TCF Canada in 30 Days: A Study Plan

 How long does it take to prepare for TEF Canada?

-Most candidates need 4 to 8 weeks of focused preparation to improve by one CLB level.
-If you are already close to your target score, 30 days of structured daily practice is realistic.
-Candidates starting further from CLB 7 may need 8 to 12 weeks.
+Most candidates need 4 to 8 weeks of focused preparation to gain ground equivalent to one CLB level.
+If you are already close to your target, 30 days of structured daily practice is realistic.
+Candidates starting further from CLB 7 commonly need 8 to 12 weeks of consistent work.

 02